crate/cratedb-datasets/devrel/uk-offshore-wind-farm-data/README.md

 ## Wind Farm Performance Data

-### TODO_FILE_NAME.json.gz
+### wind_farm_output.json.gz

 This compressed JSONL file forms the second part of this dataset.
 It contains data relating to the power output of each wind farm on an hourly basis.
-The data in this file covers the period TODO to TODO.
+The data in this file covers the period TODO to TODO and contains TODO records.

 Each line of the file contains a JSON object with this structure: